 British Prime Minister David Cameron and French President Nicolas Sarkozy sign two defence treaties at 10 Downing Street.

-The announcement was made by the two leaders following a summit meeting held at Lancaster House.
+The announcement is made by the two leaders following a summit meeting held at Lancaster House.
 No debate is held in Parliament.